cyclecomputing/condor-agent/README.md

 ## Options

 There are no command line options at present for this tool.
-All configuration and control of CondorAgent is done via Condor configuration settings.
+All configuration and control of CondorAgent is done via HTCondor configuration settings.
 Please see the section *CONDOR CONFIGURATION* for more information on installing and configuring CondorAgent.

-## Condor Configuration
+## HTCondor Configuration

-To enable the CondorAgent on a scheduler, extract the appropriate CondorAgent package into Condor's sbin directory (or the bin directory for a Windows installation).
-Add the following to your local Condor configuration file to register CondorAgent as a daemon the condor_master process on this machine will monitor and control:
+To enable the CondorAgent on a scheduler, extract the appropriate CondorAgent package into HTCondor's sbin directory (or the bin directory for a Windows installation).
+Add the following to your local HTCondor configuration file to register CondorAgent as a daemon the condor_master process on this machine will monitor and control:

 	CONDOR_AGENT = $(SBIN)/condor_agent/condor_agent
 	CONDOR_AGENT_ENVIRONMENT = "CONDOR_BIN_PATH=$(BIN)"